 Cotswold gifts for kids

-Very Posh Bunting is made in Cheltenham, using gorgeous fabrics with embellishments hand sewn on to make them extra special.
-The range of bunting for kids includes favourite characters like Peter Rabbit, Winnie the Pooh, Mickey Mouse and Harry Potter.
-All the bunting is double-sided and most comes in three-metre lengths (£14.95), packed flat so it’s perfect for posting.
+Very Posh Bunting is made in Cheltenham by Jill, using gorgeous fabrics with embellishments hand-sewn on to make them extra special.
+Her range of bunting for kids includes favourite characters like Peter Rabbit, Winnie the Pooh and Harry Potter.
+All bunting is double-sided and most comes in three-metre lengths (£15.95), packed flat so it’s perfect for posting.

-If you’re looking for a present that’s educational as well as fun, The Curiosity Box in Oxford specialise in science kits for kids.
-They are linked to the school curriculum and you can choose from different themes in chemistry, biology, geology and engineering.
-Their Jumbo Boxes cover ages 7–11 and the Curiositots Boxes are designed for 4–6 year olds (£22.95).
+If you’re looking for a present that’s educational as well as fun, The Curiosity Box in Oxford specialise in science kits for families.
+You can choose from different themes in chemistry, biology, geology and engineering – from dinosaurs to code-breaking.
+There are subscriptions or one-off boxes designed for 4–6 year olds or 7–11 year olds (£13.80 small/£24.95 large).

-Or for a touch of extra magic for kids at Christmas, the Polar Post send out beautiful letters, written by Father Christmas himself on his official notepaper, hand-addressed by one of his team of elves and postmarked from the North Pole.
-Their personalised letters (£20.95) are full of all his news from the North Pole, weaving the details of each child into his adventures.
+Or for a touch of extra magic for kids at Christmas, the Polar Post send out beautiful letters (£22.99), written by Father Christmas himself on his official notepaper with tales of his adventures, hand-addressed by one of his team of elves and postmarked from the North Pole.

 Cotswold experience gifts